 Step 8: Tape the excess pieces of tape that you’ve just cut onto the insides of the housefly bottle trap one by one.

-Step 9: Pour the brown sugar through the upside down mouth part of the housefly bottle trap.
+Step 9: Pour the brown sugar through the upside-down mouth part of the housefly bottle trap and through the small hole.

 Step 11: Shake the fly trap bottle to thoroughly mix.